Brianland

 2:01:25 – Lockjaw driving Willa – “I loved her, in case you were wondering.”

-Lockjaw: “She was a righteous warrior of freedom!”
+Lockjaw: “She was a warrior! a righteous warrior of freedom!”

 2:03:07–2:03:28 – the classic long-lens vista shot of Avanti & Lockjaw against the majestic cliffs – WHO comes up with this?!?!
-What director says, Yes – THIS is how to do this scene?!
+What director says, Yes – THIS is how to shoot this scene?!

 2:03:20 – Lockjaw: “If it’s not one thing, it’s fuckin another.” – an allusion to the title